sterlingbaldwin/acme_processflow/doc/quick_start_guide.md

 #### destination_endpoint
 The globus endpoint UUID for the machine doing the post-processing.
 The default is acme1.llnl.gov.

+#### email
+The email address you would like notified when the run completes.

-### Running
+## Running

 Running on acme1 and aims4 is very easy.
 Simply activate the conda environment provided, and run the script.

+The run.cfg can exist where ever you like, use the -c flag followed by the path to the config.
+Once you start the run, you will need to authenticate with Globus for the file transfers.
+You can find a walk through of the [globus authentication process here](globus_authentication_walkthrough.md)

 ```
 source activate /p/cscratch/acme/bin/acme
-python /p/cscratch/acme/bin/acme_workflow/workflow.py -c /path/to/your/run.cfg
+python /p/cscratch/acme/bin/acme_workflow/workflow.py -c run.cfg
 ```

 In interactive mode, if the terminal is closed or you log out, it will stop the process (but the runs managed by SLURM will continue).
 See below for headless mode instructions.